as595/csc-2019/frdeepcnn.md

 print('Accuracy of the network on the 50 test images: %d %%' % (100 * correct / total))
 ```

-Accuracy of the network on the 50 test images: 80 %
+<font face="courier new"> Accuracy of the network on the 50 test images: 80 % </font>

 ```python